CrossBreezeNL/CrossGenerate/Documentation/docs/Config/Template/TextTemplate.md

 [^1]: required parameter
 [^2]: required child section
 [^3]: At least one of these parameters must be specified when using this annotation in the template section of the config file.
 When using this annotation inline in a template and none of these parameters are specified, the default value for nrOfLines will be used and the section will start at the first line after the annotation.
+[^4]: An option which can only be specified in the config.